TickTeam/guide-tt/android_app/how_to_assign_a_task_list.md

 1.Open TickTick on your android device.

-2.Select a tasks in a shared list.
+2.Select a task in a shared list.

 3.Tap the option menu in the upper right hand corner to select “Assign to”.